JoeLumbley/Airplane/README.md

 # Airplane

 This project is a dynamic and interactive simulation that brings together graphics, physics, and audio to create an engaging experience.
-Built using Visual Basic, it features an airplane that can be controlled with keyboard and Xbox controller, allowing users to explore the skies while firing projectiles.
+It features an airplane that can be controlled with keyboard and Xbox controller, allowing users to explore the skies while firing projectiles.

 ![003](https://github.com/user-attachments/assets/45a020e4-a342-416d-91f4-c5c5c7f3ecdd)